helderbarboza/helderbarboza/README.md

   <!-- w 300 -->
 </picture>

-I am a software engineer with a strong expertise in Elixir and Phoenix Framework, dedicated to building high-quality, scalable, and maintainable applications.

 I have experience building and maintaining applications, ensuring they meet the highest standards of quality and performance.

 Additionally, I have diverse interests that include photography, game development, and graphic design, which allows me to bring a unique perspective and creativity to my work.

+I am excited to continue my growth as a software engineer and work on projects that challenge me to learn and innovate.

 <picture>
   <source